sekolade/Frequency-Hopping-Spread-Spectrum-FHSS-Transmitter-and-Receiver/README.md

 | 1        | 1.0            | 2-FSK      | 100                        | 4000           | 5               |
 | 2        | 0.75           | 4-FSK      | 150                        | 7000           | 20              |
 | 3        | 0.50           | 8-FSK      | 200                        | 10000          | 30              |

+### Pseudo-Random Frequency Generation
+- A table of hop frequencies is generated based on student numbers.
+- Pseudo-random numbers are used as indices to select frequencies from the table.
+- Seed-based random number generation ensures reproducibility, allowing both transmitter and receiver to follow the same hopping sequence.

 ### Noise Reduction Techniques
 - **Bandpass Butterworth Filters:** Remove out-of-band noise.